ivank/laminar/packages/laminar-handlebars/README.md

 ## Deployment

-Deployment is preferment by lerna automatically on merge / push to master, but you'll need to bump the package version numbers yourself.
+Deployment is preferment by lerna automatically on merge / push to main, but you'll need to bump the package version numbers yourself.
 Only updated packages with newer versions will be pushed to the npm registry.

 ## Contributing

 Have a bug?
 File an issue with a simple example that reproduces this so we can take a look & confirm.

 Want to make a change?
-Submit a PR, explain why it's useful, and make sure you've updated the docs (this file) and the tests (see [test folder](https://github.com/ovotech/laminar/tree/master/packages/laminar-handlebars/test)).
+Submit a PR, explain why it's useful, and make sure you've updated the docs (this file) and the tests (see [test folder](https://github.com/ovotech/laminar/tree/main/packages/laminar-handlebars/test)).

 ## License

-This project is licensed under Apache 2 - see the [LICENSE](https://github.com/ovotech/laminar/tree/master/packages/laminar-handlebars/LICENSE) file for details
+This project is licensed under Apache 2 - see the [LICENSE](https://github.com/ovotech/laminar/tree/main/packages/laminar-handlebars/LICENSE) file for details